tmm/www/blog/_posts/2015-01-20-two-feet-in-front-of-your-face-2000-miles-away.md

 ---
-layout: post
-title: "Two feet in front of your face, 2000 miles away"
+title: Two feet in front of your face, 2000 miles away
 date: 2015-01-20 20:30:00
 excerpt: How many people do you communicate with on a daily basis without actually seeing them in person?
 What’s your relationship like?
 How far away are you?
 ---